doyouevendata/doyouevendata.github.io/_posts/2017-03-19-Extra-Simple-GGPLOT2-Graphs-in-RStudio.md

 ---
 ### Playing with NASA’s Global Mean Estimates and Simple GGPLOT2 Graphs in RStudio

 Hi there!
 Here we have an Extra Simple, Super Easy tutorial about how to draw graphs in RStudio using ggplot2 package.
-We will visualize the **temperature anomalies for the past 130 years.**

-We will be using the **NASA’s Global Mean Estimates Based on Land-Surface Air Temperature Anomalies** from  https://data.giss.nasa.gov/gistemp/ (pssst, what are temperature anomalies,and why prefer them to absolute temperatures?
+For the purposes of our playground, we will be using the **NASA’s Global Mean Estimates Based on Land-Surface Air Temperature Anomalies** from  https://data.giss.nasa.gov/gistemp/ (pssst, what are temperature anomalies,and why prefer them to absolute temperatures?
 Check the last section of this post to find the answers!).
-You can download the file with data using this link -> https://data.giss.nasa.gov/gistemp/tabledata_v3/GLB.Ts.csv
+You can download the file with data using this direct link -> https://data.giss.nasa.gov/gistemp/tabledata_v3/GLB.Ts.csv

 Let's have a quick look at the content of file:
 ```